Welcome to today's edition of the Rush 24-7 podcast.

 Now, to be clear, the lawsuit itself, this is actually kind of funny.

-The Justice Department's lawsuit against Arizona doesn't accuse Arizona of profiling or violating civil rights, but the same Justice Department which filed suit has also attached a brief in support of an injunction against the Arizona law, and it does suggest that it will cause the harassment of aliens who are in the state, whether legally or not.
+And it does suggest that it will cause the harassment of aliens who are in the state, whether legally or not.

-Now, this is this is very important, very crucial.
+Now, This is very important, very crucial.

-Uh one of the reasons they may not have stressed the civil rights aspect is because the law still hasn't gone into effect, so there is no one they can point to as having been discriminated against.
+One of the reasons they may not have stressed the civil rights aspect is because the law still hasn't gone into effect.

 They're trying to stop this thing before it's even gone into effect.